Arobinson223/Executive-Branch-Performance-Dashboard/README.md

 # Executive Branch Performance Dashboard

-## Overview
+## Project Overview

-This project demonstrates an executive-level Power BI dashboard designed to monitor branch performance through operational KPIs and interactive reporting.
+This project demonstrates an executive-level Power BI dashboard built to monitor branch performance using operational KPIs, regional reporting, and trend analysis.

+The dashboard was designed to simulate the type of executive reporting commonly used by financial services organizations to support operational decision-making.

 ---

 ## Business Scenario

-Leadership requires a centralized dashboard to monitor branch performance, identify trends, and support operational decision-making.
+Leadership needs a centralized dashboard to quickly answer questions such as:

+- Which branches are performing best?
+- Are loan applications increasing over time?
+- Which regions require attention?
+- What is the overall approval rate?
+- How satisfied are customers?

 ---

 ## Dashboard Features

-- Executive KPI Cards
+✔ Executive KPI Cards

-- Branch Performance Reporting
+✔ Branch Performance Analysis

-- Regional Analysis
+✔ Regional Reporting

-- Monthly Trend Reporting
+✔ Monthly Trend Analysis

-- Interactive Slicers
+✔ Interactive Slicers

-- DAX Measures
+✔ DAX Measures

 ---